swampmonster/vial-qmk-pikatea/keyboards/pikatea/pikatea_keyboard_kp68/keymaps/via/readme.md

-# The via keymap for pikatea
+# The default keymap for pikatea